-Note: Wedding Officiant Honorarium (Fee) Guide does not only pertain to a Jewish Wedding.
-It can pertain to all other Life cycle events such as… Bar Mitzvah, Bat Mitzvah, Bris, Baby Naming for newborn boys and for newborn Girls, Funeral, Unveiling and any other Jewish life cycle ceremony.
+Note: Wedding Officiant Honorarium (Fee) Guide does not only apply to a Jewish Wedding.
+Life cycle events such as… Bar Mitzvah, Bat Mitzvah, Bris, Baby Naming for newborn boys and for newborn Girls, Funeral, Unveiling, and any other Jewish life cycle ceremonies.

 A small percentage that has the greatest impact to a lifetime of happiness as husband and wife.